awsdocs/aws-xray-developer-guide/doc-source/security_iam_troubleshoot.md

 In this case, Mary's policies must be updated to allow her to perform the `iam:PassRole` action\.

 If you need help, contact your AWS administrator\.
 Your administrator is the person who provided you with your sign\-in credentials\.

-## I want to view my access keys<a name="security_iam_troubleshoot-access-keys"></a>

-After you create your IAM user access keys, you can view your access key ID at any time\.
-However, you can't view your secret access key again\.
-If you lose your secret key, you must create a new access key pair\.

-Access keys consist of two parts: an access key ID \(for example, `AKIAIOSFODNN7EXAMPLE`\) and a secret access key \(for example, `wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY`\)\.
-Like a user name and password, you must use both the access key ID and secret access key together to authenticate your requests\.
-Manage your access keys as securely as you do your user name and password\.

-**Important**
- Do not provide your access keys to a third party, even to help [find your canonical user ID](https://docs.aws.amazon.com/general/latest/gr/acct-identifiers.html#FindingCanonicalId)\.
-By doing this, you might give someone permanent access to your account\.

-When you create an access key pair, you are prompted to save the access key ID and secret access key in a secure location\.
-The secret access key is available only at the time you create it\.
-If you lose your secret access key, you must add new access keys to your IAM user\.
-You can have a maximum of two access keys\.
-If you already have two, you must delete one key pair before creating a new one\.
-To view instructions, see [Managing access keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey) in the *IAM User Guide*\.

 ## I'm an administrator and want to allow others to access X\-Ray<a name="security_iam_troubleshoot-admin-delegate"></a>